sararatBurke/Todo-woodBG/README.md

 #Todo-Wood BG
-This is a class project to follow the discription below
+This is a class project to follow the description below

 Connecting to Firebase Database